 An initial benchmark for assessment of maximum dietary exposure can be obtained by making the simplifying assumption that all food commodities contain the highest legal residue levels (MRLs).
-This calculation relies on the unrealistic assumptions that 100% of crop acreage is treated with Roundup at the highest allowed rates and that all resulting food contains the greatest permissible residues, which are not reduced through processing, washing, or cooking.
-When glyphosate MRLs are multiplied by average daily food consumption data and summed for all foods that can be treated, a theoretical maximum daily intake (TMDI) exposure is calculated.
-Of course, there are differences among countries in the magnitude of established MRLs and in food consumption estimates.
-The WHO considers five regional diets in the Global Environment Monitoring System-Food Contamination Monitoring and Assessment Programme (GEMS/Food) when making safety assessments for Codex MRLs (WHO, 1997).
-Comparison of present MRLs among different countries indicates that U.S. MRLs for glyphosate are both more numerous and of equal or greater magnitude than in most other countries.
-The resulting U.S. TMDI should therefore represent an upper bound exposure compared to other jurisdictions.
+This calculation relies on the unrealistic assumptions that 100% of crop acreage is treated with Roundup® at the highest allowed rates, and that all resulting food contains the greatest permissible residues, which are not reduced through processing, washing, or cooking.
+When glyphosate MRLs are multiplied by average daily food consumption data and summed for all foods that can be treated, a Theoretical countries in the magnitude of established MRLs and in food consumption estimates.
+The WHO considers five regional diets in the Global Environment Monitoring System - Food Contamination